datacarpentry/semester-biology/exercises/Graphing-mass-vs-metabolism-R.md

   metabolic_rate = c(49.984, 51.981, 306.770, 10.075, 230.073,
     148.949, 11.966, 46.414, 123.287, 106.663, 20.619, 180.150,
     200.830, 224.779, 148.940, 112.430, 286.847, 46.347,
-    142.863, 106.670, 119.660, 104.150, 33.165, 4.900, 4.865))
+    142.863, 106.670, 119.660, 104.150, 33.165, 4.900, 4.865),
+  family = c("Antilocapridae", "Antilocapridae", "Bovidae",
+    "Bovidae", "Bovidae", "Bovidae", "Bovidae", "Bovidae",
+    "Bovidae", "Bovidae", "Bovidae", "Bovidae", "Bovidae",
+    "Camelidae", "Camelidae", "Canidae", "Cervidae",
+    "Cervidae", "Cervidae", "Cervidae", "Cervidae", "Suidae",
+    "Tayassuidae", "Tragulidae", "Tragulidae"))
 ```

-Now make two plots with appropriate axis labels:
+Make the following plots with appropriate axis labels:

-1. A graph of body mass vs. metabolic rate
+1. A plot of body mass vs. metabolic rate
-3. A graph of body mass vs. metabolic rate, with logarithmically scaled axes
+2. A plot of body mass vs. metabolic rate, with logarithmically scaled axes
     (this stretches the axis, but keeps the numbers on the original scale), and
-    the point size set to 5.
+    the point size set to 3.

-Think about what the shape of these graphs tells you about the form of
-the relationship between mass and metabolic rate.
+3. The same plot as (2), but with the different families indicated using color.
+4. The same plot as (2), but with the different families each in their own
+   subplot.